 Netflix is not just a massive base of content; it's also a place where you can find exciting titles based on your recently viewed movies.

 The more you use the platform, the more accurate suggestions you get.
 It's a great way to keep customers involved and maintain their interest high.

 It wouldn’t be an exaggeration to say that Netflix knows how to master local advertising campaigns by including locally-known actors and social influencers in their social media activities.
 Netflix has really cohesive values and tone of voice in all its brand materials.

 Their campaigns are usually clever and have a bit of a meme-based approach.
 This is something that their social media audience really responds to.
 A great way to keep them engaged with Netflix's content.

 Agnieszka Jucha, Product Designer & Team Leader at Netguru

 Bed Bath & Beyond is a rare place in NYC.
-In the city where most retail service is provided by employees with severe burnout and no consequence for poor customer service, Bed Bath & Beyond is a striking example of really high-quality employee training.
+In a city where most retail service is provided by employees with severe burnout and no consequence for poor customer service, Bed Bath & Beyond is a striking example of really high-quality employee training.

 Whether or not you choose to shop there or enjoy their 20% off discounts, there is a consistent image and service provided every time you enter their stores.